lmouline/DAS-MM/example/model/SmartGrid/README.md

 We will first describe the example, then the different steps that engineers will have to do to use our approach.
 As this approach is a Model-Driven Engineering (MDE), using our approach mainly means instantiating the proposed meta-model.
 **Disclaimer:** We have not developed any specific language to instantiate easily our meta-model.
 To do so, an engineer will have to use our Java or javascript API.
 To show how to instantiate our meta-model, we describe both an object model and a Java code.
-The complete object model can be seen here (https://lmouline.github.io/LDAS/) and the Java code [here](src/main/java).
+The complete object model can be seen [here](https://lmouline.github.io/LDAS/) and the Java code [here](src/main/java).

 ## Description of the example

 The National Institute of Standards and Technology (NIST) defines smart grids as "a modernized grid that enables bidirectional flows of energy and uses two-way communication and **control capabilities** that will lead to a collection of **new functionalities and applications**".
 These capabilities, functionalities, and applications can be implemented using approaches developed by the adaptive system community [1].

-Hartmann et al., [2] described the smart grid at Luxembourg with three elements: central system, concentrator, and smart meters.
+Hartmann et al., [2] described the smart grid at Luxembourg as a hierarchical system composed of three elements: central system, data concentrator, and smart meter.
-Smart meters regularly measure resource consumption (water, gas, or electricity) and report them to the central systems through the concentrator.
+Smart meters regularly measure resource consumption (water, gas, or electricity) and report them to the central system through the data concentrator.
 A smart meter can also modify the maximal consumption or even cut off the resource.
-In addition to storing the consumption data, concentrators autonomously manage smart meters according to the configuration sent by the central system.
+In addition to storing the consumption data, data concentrators autonomously manage smart meters according to the configuration sent by the central system.

-Among the different goals of concentrators, they have to avoid any overload on the network.
+Among the different goals of data concentrators, they have to avoid any overload on the network.
+We called it the "*no overload*" policy.
 They have two action points: either on the production side or the consumption side.
-They can reduce or increase the production by (dis)connecting production unit or the consumption by modifying the maximally allowed consumption.
+They can reduce or increase the production by (dis)connecting production unit or the consumption by modifying the maximum permitted consumption.
+We called these actions: "*reduce production*", "*increase production*", "*reduce amps limit*" and "*increase amps limit*".
 However, as all adaptive systems, smart grids are prone to failures [1].

-Using our approach, an engineer or a system could try to answer the following questions:
+Using our approach, an engineer could diagnose the system, and determine the adaptation process responsible for this failure.
+For instance, considering some reports about regular power cuts during the last couple of days, in a particular area, a stakeholder may want to interrogate the system and determine what past decision(s) have led to this suboptimal state.
+More concretely, he will ask:

+- **Did the system make any decisions that could have impacted the customer consumption?**
-- what goal(s) the system was trying to reach by cutting off the power consumption of the building B?
+- **If so, what goal(s) the system was trying to reach and what were the values used at the time the decision(s) was(were) made?**
-- when the system has decided to reduce the power consumption of M. and Mrs. X, what was the load of the network of their districts?
-- when the system has decided to connect the production unit, what was the expected network load?
-- yesterday, there was an overload in the district Z, what were the decisions that have modified the network load during all the previous day?

 ## Introduction